 Our first two missions are with Beyond Atlas.

-In August 2019 the first mission will launch.
+In early 2020 the first mission will launch, Meeting the Scrap.
 A small spacecraft that will orbit the Earth and navigate close to and photograph space debris.
 This is also a test mission, to try our navigation, propulsion, communication, etc.

 This will be the first private mission to an asteroid.